 - Removal programs now tend to kill the trees in situ, leaving the roots to stabilisation the banks while replacement vegetation is encouraged.
 Every situation is different and requires careful planing if the spread of this weed is not to be aggravated.

 - Planning permits may be needed where work will alter the water flows in rivers and creeks.
-Contact the DPIF for details.
+Contact the DPIPWE for details.

 - Trees provide abundant pollen for bee keepers at a time when other pollen (protein source) is scarce for the bees.

 Similar Plants: There is now much evidence of the hybridising of willow species.
 Crack willows can be distinguished from others by the upright nature of the twigs, the characteristic brittleness of the branches and twigs, the redness of rootlets growing in the water, the emergence of leaves weeks later than other willows and the cracking sound made as twigs are broken off.
-For further information contact the Department of Primary Industry and Fisheries, Tasmania.
+For further information contact the Department of Primary Industry, Parks, Water and Environment.
 The recommended small books below will help with identification and planning a program of willow removal.

 - Willow Identification for River management in Australia, by KW Cremer (CSIRO, Technical Paper No 3, ISBN 0 643 058257)